Gensee Crate Coding-agent runtime defense

 Market signals

-Early demand for deep, long-horizon agent defense.
+Early demand for coding-agent runtime defense.

 Enterprise demandDeep-stack, long-horizon defense